 Your Municipal Government

-The Municipality commences in Port Hastings and stretches to Cape North and has a population of 14,580.
+The Municipality commences in Port Hastings and stretches to Meat Cove with a population of approximately 14,000.
 Our municipality is broken into 6 districts that are represented by elected councillors.
-The municipal offices are located in Port Hood, the Shire-town of the county and we welcome your visit.
+The municipal offices are located in Port Hood.

 375 Main Street